yeller/laboratory/README.md

 (science/run my-experiment widget user)
 ```

-Fineman runs experiments as *functions*.
+laboratory runs experiments as *functions*.
 Whatever arguments you pass to `run` are also passed to `:try` and `:use`.
 The function under `:use` is the "control" (the original code you used to have).
 The function under `:try` is the "experiment" (the new code that you want to compare).